DanielKehoe/sheets-webcomponents-example/README.md

 # sheets-webcomponents-example

-A web application for managing podcast guest bookings and analyzing podcast information.
+An example application demonstrating use of the Google Sheets API.
 Built with web components and Google APIs, deployed on Cloudflare.

 ## Features

 - Google OAuth authentication
-- Automated Google Sheets creation for lead tracking
+- Automated Google Sheets creation
-- URL content analysis and processing
 - Error tracking and display

 ## Technical Stack